altaga/Effi-Send/README.md

             params: [transaction],
         });

-- Send CCTP transfer: In addition to the cross-chain message that is sent in the chat, making a transfer from the Circle Relayer involves 2 steps, which is to approve the amount to be transferred from the Developer Programmable Wallet and then execute the transaction to make the transfer with the relayer.
+- Send CCTP transfer: In addition to the cross-chain message that is sent in the chat, making a transfer from the Circle Relayer involves 2 steps, which is to approve the amount to be transferred from the Embedded Wallets and then execute the transaction to make the transfer with the relayer.

         const gas_limit = 700_000;
         const quote = await chat.quoteCrossChainCost(